 Cinder – Block Storage Options

-Cinder Volume and Cinder Backup will also be provided by Ceph, so the backend must be changed to Ceph.
+Cinder Volume and Cinder Backup will also be provided by Ceph, so change their backends to Ceph as well.

 cinder_backend_ceph: "yes"